 The Healthcare Administration area of concentration is structured as a four-year generic program to provide specialty training for the entering freshman or transfer student.
 The 2 ± 2 program is designed to permit students to continue their education beyond the associate degree level with full credit.
 Healthcare graduates have experienced an employer-based practicum and are prepared for entry level management and supervisory practice in the healthcare industry.

 The Bachelor of Applied Science degree in Technology Management is designed to prepare students who have successfully completed the Associate of Applied Science (AAS) degree in Technology or the Associate of Applied Technology (AAT) degree from SACS accredited institutions to earn Bachelor of Applied Science (BAS) degree in Technology Management.
-Online BAS in Technology Management that offers all coursework online is available for (employment) location-bound students who could not take advantage of the traditional in-class instructions to earn a BAS degree in Technology Management.
+Online BAS in Technology Management that offers all coursework online is available for location-bound students who can not take advantage of the traditional in-class instructions to earn a BAS degree in Technology Management.
 Through a combination of business management and business information systems courses, the BAS curriculum provides a solid grounding in the skills needed to manage human and technology resources in today’s global and dynamic business and industry settings.
 Career opportunities in Technology Management include industrial and service management, technology security specialist, quality control management, business/management information systems specialist, and other related fields.

-The Department of Business Administration is also committed to serving the employment and economic needs of the business community in Southwest Georgia.
+The Department of Business Administration faculty is also committed to serving the economic and organizational needs of the business community in Albany and Southwest Georgia.

 REQUIREMENTS FOR A BACHELOR OF SCIENCE DEGREE IN MANAGEMENT

-1. The student must complete a minimum of 124 semester hours with a cumulative grade point average of 2.25 in the overall program, and a grade of “C” or above in all business courses.
+1. The student must complete a minimum of 124 semester hours with a cumulative grade point average of 2.25 in the overall program, and a grade of “C” or above in all business (Areas F, G, and H) courses.

 2. The student must have a cumulative grade point average of 2.25 or higher to be admitted to the program.

-3. The student must complete 30 hours of business courses beyond Area F requirements plus an additional 27 hours of management concentration.
+3. The student must complete 30 hours of business courses beyond Area F requirements plus an additional 27 hours of management concentration courses (Area H).

-4. The student must complete the Major Field Achievement Test (MFAT) as a part of course requirements for MGMT 4199.
+4. The student must complete the Major Field Achievement Test (MFAT) as a part of course requirements for MGMT 4199, Business Policy, which is taken the graduating senior semester.

 BACHELOR OF SCIENCE DEGREE IN MANAGEMENT (BUSINESS MANAGEMENT CONCENTRATION)